 I’m usually not the biggest fan of Anime adaptions.
 Frankly, I just don’t see the need for it.
 The story is mostly reduced and more than often the animation doesn’t look that good either.
 But there are exceptions.
 There always are.
-When I think about what an animation could actually add to the experience of the story, it’s probably most effective for action sequences.
+When I think about what animation could add to the experience of the story, it’s probably most effective for action sequences.
 It’s tough to express tension and speed on paper.
 Two genres instantly pop into my mind.
 Sports and Action manga.
 I’m usually not too keen about both but there is one Anime out there which is different.
 Ping Pong: The Animation.

 Ping Pong is not a hobby of mine but neither is watching Anime.
 Yes, the show is that good.
 The reason why I love it so much is the excellent animation with a gorgeous art style and the fact that the whole story is all about the characters.
 It’s about growing up, setting aims in your life, making choices and basically about becoming an adult.
 When they were still kids they were all playing Ping Pong for fun.
 Some innocent rivalry was going on and everybody wanted to be the best but not in a seriously competitive way.